Nargott/ReplicatorGo/README.md

  >`sender_names` -- forward messages only from given senders names (not recommend to use)
  >`sender_uuids` -- forward messages only from given senders uuids (recommended to use)
  >`starts_with` -- forward messages only that starts with given string
+ >`contains` -- forward messages only that contains given string

 ### Config example:
 ```json